F-Stack/f-stack/dpdk/doc/guides/contributing/documentation.rst

    # Red Hat/Fedora.
    sudo dnf     -y install doxygen

-`Sphinx`_ is a Python documentation tool for converting RST files to Html or to PDF (via LaTeX).
+`Sphinx`_ is a Python documentation tool for converting RST files to HTML.
 For full support with figure and table captioning the latest version of Sphinx can be installed as follows:

 .. code-block:: console